Coolver/home-assistant-vibecode-agent/README.md

 This add-on enables **Cursor AI to autonomously manage your Home Assistant** through natural language prompts - no manual copy-pasting needed!

+### ⚠️ Important Disclaimer

+**This tool is designed for experienced Home Assistant users who understand what they're doing.**

+- ✅ **Always review changes** before applying them to production systems
+- ⚠️ **Cursor AI can accidentally break your configuration** if given incorrect instructions or outdated information
+- 💾 **Git versioning is enabled by default** - all changes are backed up and can be rolled back
+- 🔄 **Test in a safe environment first** if you're new to AI-driven automation
+- 📖 **Verify syntax and compatibility** with your Home Assistant version

+**Use at your own risk.
+The automatic backup system minimizes risk but doesn't eliminate it.**

 ### How to Connect Cursor AI

 Once the add-on is installed and running, give Cursor AI this prompt: